Christofferos/ChessOnline/README.md

 ### The application database is:

-- Firebase (enables persistant data)
+- TODO: Firebase (enables persistant data)

 ### The application websocket library is: